 White, Red, Yellow, Blue, & Green Card Stock

-Step 1 – I haven’t used a compass since high school, but I was able to pick one up for 99 cents, as opposed to the specialty Martha Stewart punch that was $15.
+Step 1 – I haven’t used a compass since high school, but I was able to pick one up for 99 cents, as opposed to the specialty Martha Stewart punch that was $15 (nothing against Martha, of course, but her stuff can be expensive!).
 I traced a 5.5″ circle using the compass on the colored cardstock.
 You will need 2 blue, 2 green, and 1 red circle.
 Once the circles are traced, cut them out.

-Step 2 – Using Word, type out the letters/numbers “i”, “am”, and “1″ or whatever you want your banner to say.
+Step 2 – Using Word, type out the letters/numbers “i”, “am”, and “1” or whatever you want your banner to say in Times New Roman font on individual pages.
 Enlarge those numbers to 375 point font.
 Make sure the letters are in black when printing.
 Once printed, cut them out.
 You are going to use these as stencils when making your banner.

 Step 3 – Turn your letters over, so the black side of the letter is facing the colored paper, and trace them.
 It feels weird, but you should be tracing them backwards.
 Then cut the letters out of the cardstock.